Healy Consultants oversaw establishment of commercial agency

 Although the agency was now fully set up, it was still unable to bid for certain government and public contracts because it was not on an Approved Contractors’ list.

 To achieve this, the agency was required to submit financial and technical information (which would prove its ability to carry out projects) to the Central Tenders Committee (CTC) for each contract.
-Healy Consultants prepared this information in the CTC’s preferred format for the first contract, in April 2007, and has subsequently done so for three further contract bids to date.
+Healy Consultants prepared this information in the CTC’s preferred format for the first contract, and has subsequently done so for three further contract bids to date.

 The final piece of the engagement for which Brian required our assistance was to set up a physical presence in Kuwait.
 Although Nader has an office which serves as the agency’s headquarters in Kuwait, Brian now uses Healy Consultants’ company secretarial and virtual office services in Kuwait, including phone answering and mail forwarding.
-This has proved invaluable to Brian, who is completing other overseas contracts before relocating to Kuwait in 2008.
+This has proved invaluable to Brian, who is completing other overseas contracts before relocating to Kuwait.

 Oil contractor set up LLC

 Our Client is an international company specializing in onshore and offshore oil exploration and production, as well as oil well maintenance.
-David contacted Healy Consultants in March 2006 to discuss the prospect of incorporating an entity in Kuwait to enable it to bid on projects related to the expansion of the country’s oil production capacity.
+David contacted Healy Consultants to discuss the prospect of incorporating an entity in Kuwait to enable it to bid on projects related to the expansion of the country’s oil production capacity.
 David is based in Dubai and knew Kuwait reasonably well after overseeing previous projects there.